lllyasviel/Fooocus/docker.md

 ### Update the container manually

-When you are using `docker compose up --build` continuously, the container is not updated to the newest version of Fooocus automatically.
+When you are using `docker compose up --build` continuously, the container is not updated to the latest version of Fooocus automatically.
-If you want to use the newest one, you need to run `git pull` before you run `docker compose up --build`
+Run `git pull` before executing `docker compose up --build` to update Fooocus.

 ### Import models, outputs
-If you want to import files from models, outputs folder, you can uncomment following settings in docker-compose.yml
+If you want to import files from models or the outputs folder, you can uncomment the following settings in the [docker-compose.yml](docker-compose.yml):
 ```
 #- ./models:/import/models   # Once you import files, you don't need to mount again.
 #- ./outputs:/import/outputs  # Once you import files, you don't need to mount again.
 ```
-Then run `docker compose up --build`, your files will be copied into /content/data/models, /content/data/outputs Since /content/data is a persistent volume folder, your files will be there when you re-run 'docker compose up --build` without above volume settings.
+After running `docker compose up --build`, your files will be copied into `/content/data/models` and `/content/data/outputs` Since `/content/data` is a persistent volume folder, your files will be persisted even when you re-run `docker compose up --build` without above volume settings.

 ### Paths inside the container